YopDude/speedrun-wiki-sync/README.md

   --write
 ```

-This command uses the same inputs as a dry run, but actually applies the changes.

-Arguments explained:

-* `--config configs/zeldawiki.yaml`
-  Same config file as before.
-Nothing about your setup changes between dry-run and write.

-* `--mapping ./mappings/zeldawiki/ocarina.json`
-  The specific game / page mapping to apply.

-* `--write`
-  Enables saving the updated wiki text.

-What happens when you run this:

-* All changes are prepared in memory first
-* The page is saved once with the full update
+Behavior is identical to `--dry-run`, except the page is saved once with the full update.
-* No partial or incremental edits are made

-If saving fails, it is usually due to wiki-side restrictions (see CAPTCHA note below).
+If saving fails, it is usually due to wiki-side restrictions (see CAPTCHA note).

 ---